julian-q/MagiAttention/README.md

 - **Zero-Redundant Communication**.
 Instead of adopting the common Ring-style P2P communication pattern in CP, we propose two novel communication primitives, <em>GroupCast</em> and <em>GroupReduce</em>, built upon All-to-All-v as a prototypal implementation, enabling zero-redundant communication volume for both forward and backward passes.
 - **Adaptive Multi-Stage Overlap**.
 Leveraging the above enhancements, we further implement a multi-stage compute-communication overlap strategy that effectively hides communication latency and adaptively optimizes overlap through manual or automatic tuning.

+## Roadmap ⛏️

+- [ ] Optimize `Flex-Flash-Attention` kernels to improve performance and better support sparse attention (*such as [NSA](https://arxiv.org/pdf/2502.11089)*)
+- [ ] Support native `GroupCast` and `GroupReduce` kernels and hierarchical communication optimization (*similar to [DeepEP](https://github.com/deepseek-ai/DeepEP)*)
+- [ ] Refactor `Distributed Attention Solver` as well as `Flex-Flash-Attention` kernel arguments to support all mask types with all kinds of overlap, and reduce CPU overhead for meta info calculation
+- [ ] Improve `Dispatch Solver` to reduce necessary communication volumn while remaining balance in computation (*especially for varlen mask patterns*)
+- [ ] Build a comprehensive `CP Benchmark` to better compare the performance of different context parallel strategies under various mask patterns and other training configurations

 ## Installation ⚙️